AbUndMax/CSVcomparator-Batch-Program/README.md

     ```
     Notice that column of file 1 is leading!
 - `-acp`, `--autoColumnPairs`: If this parameter is set, the script will automatically map columns with identical names in both files.
+- `-lc`, `--labelComparison`: With this parameter, the script will additionally compare the labels of both files and print out the labels that are unique to each file.

 **Notice**:
-- booth paraemters `-cp` and `-acp` are optional, but at least one of them must be set.
+- all three paraemters `-cp`, `-acp` and `-lc` are optional, but at least one of them must be set.
-- If both are set, the script will use the `-cp` (specified pairs) parameter and expand its search by all found matching column names.
+- If `-cp` and `-acp` are set, the script will use the `-cp` (specified pairs) parameter and expand its search by all found matching column names.
+- `-lc`can be combined with all other modes.

 ### Optional Parameters
 - `-ucn`, `--printUniqueColNames`: If this parameter is set, the script will print all column names that are unique to each file.
 - `-iv`, `--ignoreValues`: Values to ignore during comparison (e.g., NONE, 9999, "").
 - `-v`, `--verbose`: Provides confirmation after significant operations.
+- `-d`, `--delimiter`: Delimiter used in the CSV files (e.g., ",", "|", "\t"), default: ";".
 - `-st`, `--saveToTXT`: path to **directory** in which .txt output should be saved.
 - `-sc`. `--saveToCSV`: path to **directory** in which .csv output should be saved.